edgeimpulse/expert-projects/tinyml-digital-counter-openmv.md

 ![Subsequent Attempt with 3 Dense Layers](.gitbook/assets/tinyml-digital-counter-openmv/9_dense.jpg)

 The model was generated by Edge Impulse Studio in a `tflite` file format and it was transferred to the OpenMV board on the initial setup rig.
-Since the metering device was placed at a detached location from the apartment, a WiFi range extender was set up to enable communication between the OpenMV’s WiFi Shield and the platform of choice.
+Since the metering device was placed at a detached location from the apartment, a WiFi range extender was set up to enable communication between the OpenMV's WiFi Shield and the platform of choice.
 Essentially, the OpenMV device which houses the model does the computing and sends the live data via MQTT to a dashboard *(in this case Adafruit IO)* allowing for real-time updates of the credit point pending on the meter.
 Mission accomplished!

 ![Screen Scraping in Action](.gitbook/assets/tinyml-digital-counter-openmv/10_gif.gif)